Oklahoma's 3rd congressional district: Geography

-Results from recent statewide elections

-Politics
+History

 The political success of the Republican party in the region reflects changing patterns of party affiliation similar to changes across the South.
 Although northwest Oklahoma was settled by migrants from Kansas, who favored the Republican Party and the Union during the Civil War, the southeast was settled by conservative white Southerners.
 For decades they were affiliated with the United States Democratic Party and traditions of that region.

 The Great Depression hurt the GOP.
 Since the late 20th century, party affiliations have changed, and today most white conservatives belong to the Republican Party here.
 It is now one of the most Republican districts in the nation.
 George W. Bush received 72 percent of the district's presidential vote in 2004.

-As of 2022, the district is represented by Republican Frank Lucas.